 2019 Honoree: Mohamad Ali

-Mohamad Ali is President and Chief Executive Officer of Carbonite, a publicly traded cloud company providing data protection and cybersecurity for global businesses.
+Chief Executive Officer of Carbonite, a publicly traded cloud company providing data protection and cybersecurity for global businesses.

 Born in Guyana to parents from poor rural families, Mr. Ali came to the U.S. when he was 11.
 In New York, the family built a new life, and in 1991, he became a U.S. citizen.
 By then, he was a student at Stanford University, where he earned a bachelor’s degree in computer engineering and a master’s degree in electrical engineering.